detocs/detocs/README.md

 - Share media to Twitter on the fly
 	![The DETOCS Twitter tab](docs/images/tab_twitter.png)

-- Upload VODs to YouTube with automatic titles, tags, and timestamps
+- Upload VODs to YouTube with automated titles, tags, and timestamps
 	![DETOCS VOD upload command line output](docs/images/vod_metadata.png)

 ### Clip Editor
 Never ask viewers to clip things for you again!
-DETOCS features a lightweight video editor to let you trim clips on the fly.
+DETOCS features a lightweight video editor to let you edit clips on the fly.
-The editor includes audio waveforms so that you can pick the perfect start and end points even when you can't listen to the clip.
+The editor includes audio waveforms so that you can trim clips well even when you can't listen to them.
 ![The DETOCS clip editor](docs/images/tab_clips_video.png)

 ### Overlay Compatibility